 The Divorce Ins and Outs of Property Sales, Estate Division, and Asset Allocation

 You’ve worked hard to build your financial foundation, which might include property and other high-value physical assets.
 During your divorce, the division of these assets will be determined based on local and state laws and your specific circumstances.
 You might work with your spouse directly or through mediators to come to an agreement.
 If an agreement cannot be reached, the court can decide.
+When dividing assets in divorce, a holistic approach is often used to try to create fairness for all parties.
+In the end, assets might be divided based on value, history, lifestyle, infidelity, or the earning potential of either individual, and will be guided by local and state laws.Marital and Private Property

 First, it is important to understand the two types of assets that you might have in your portfolio: marital and private.
 Marital property includes things that you acquire during your marriage and is jointly owned by both spouses.
 There are exceptions, like inheritances and personal gifts, which might be considered private property regardless of when they were acquired.
 During a divorce, marital property is usually a part of the division of assets.
+Things that you brought into the marriage with you are typically considered private property and may remain so through your divorce.
+If there’s a dispute, you may be asked for proof of private ownership for anything you claim was owned prior to marriage.Understanding your rights will ensure that your assets are divided fairly between spouses.

 Equitable Distribution States

 In an equitable distribution state, marital assets will be divided fairly between the spouses.
 Based on financial circumstances, this might not mean a 50/50 split.
 Instead, property is divided so that both parties can maintain their quality of life.
-When deciding how to distribute property, various factors will be considered, including things like:
+When deciding how to distribute property, various factors will be considered, including things like:- Alimony.

 - Child support payments.